martinmenten/Website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 #[[education.courses]]
-#  course = "PhD in Medical Physics"
+#  course = "PhD in Physics"
-#  institution = "The Institute of Cancer Research,University of London, UK"
+#  institution = "The Institute of Cancer Research, London, UK"
 #  year = 2018

 #[[education.courses]]